Not everyone has unlimited funds for a marketing budget.

 Send emails to your active subscribers.
 Broadcast live videos.

-If you follow these tips, you’ll be able to successfully market your brand without having to spend too much money.
+If you follow these tips, you can successfully market your brand without spending too much money.

 What cost-effective marketing tactics do you use to stay within your budget?